 While 4G LTE is a major improvement over 3G speeds, it is technically not 4G.
 However, most cellular carriers now advertise their networks as 4G LTE, because it sounds the same as 4G (or even better).
 In some cases, your phone may even display 4G LTE-A (Long Term Evolution Advanced), which is even closer to proper 4G.
 This is the cutting edge of consumer cell phone technology.

 In laymans terms, the difference between 4G and LTE is that 4G is faster than LTE.
 The reason for this is that 4G meets the technical standards designated for it whereas LTE data transfer speed standard is merely a stopgap measure standard devised until actual 4G speed is realized.

 Can the average consumer tell the difference between 4G and LTE?
 In most cases, the download speed is comparable unless you reside in a major city.
 As cellular carriers continue to update their LTE networks, they have closed the gap between LTE and "real 4G".
 This is especially true with LTE-A, which is currently the fastest option available.

 To take full advantage of 4G, you will need a smartphone or tablet with full 4G support (not just LTE).
 Older LTE mobile devices launched right prior to 4G deployment cannot provide 4G speeds because they aren't built to handle it.
 In 2020, all cellular carriers should now offer 4G service, if not offering 5G already.
 We recommend visiting a carrier's retail location and asking about their local coverage before making an investment in a new smartphone or signal booster for your workplace.

 Our experts want to help you achieve the best cellular coverage possible.
-If despite being within your Carrier's coverage area map zone your 4G or LTE connectivity is weak or non-existent, try our risk free cell phone boosters today, with a 60-day money-back guarantee.
+If despite being within your Carrier's coverage area map zone your 4G or LTE connectivity is weak or non-existent, try our risk free cell phone boosters today.
+If needed, professional installation service available.
+60-days money-back guarantee.